Written By Abdun Nur

 The UK has 246,500 miles of roads, it would cost at corporate price £31.5 billion to resurface every single road in the UK.
 The government mafia drain around £27.6 billion annually from fuel tax, £6.5 billion from road tax, and over 2 million drivers receive fines each year for speeding, generating between £100 to £2,500 of mulct each, adding approx, 2-3 billion.
 Now this is not enough for government mafia, who seek to gain more taxes endlessly, who now demand a 45p per mile tax for business trips, on top of all the other theft inflicted.
 The entire road network could be resurfaced annually with billions to spare at this level of funding (theft) extorted by the government mafia.

 The development of new roads over the past 20 years is 4,400 miles of minor roads and 2,500 miles of highway, this means on average 220 miles of minor roads and 125 miles of highway each year.

-The number of people employed in the UK is 28.39 million, that means £56 of taxes annually went towards new roads, but that has ended.
+The number of people employed in the UK is 28.39 million, that means of all the endless tax paid only £56 of each slaves taxes annually went towards new roads, but that has ended.

 Presently there is little spending on the strategic road network in the UK which is now run by a registered company, likely in readiness to privatise the roads, to allow tolls to generate more mulct for the wealthy parasites.
 The vast majority of the extorted revenues drained from the workers under the claim of roads is not spent on roads, and would be many, many, times more than would be required if it were actually spent on the roads.